farahhegazi/farahhegazi.io/README.md

 ## Prerequisites
   Before explainig the steps needed to host and format a resume on github.
 You first need to make sure you have all the tools needed.
   - **Markdown Editor**
   Markdown is the most widely used lightweight markup language as stated by Andrew Etter in his book Modern Technical Writing.
 Markdown is easy to use and versatile, which is why it is important to learn about.
 You can choose to use github flavored Markdown, as it is useful when hosting the resume on github after.
+Andrew also mentions that using github flavored markdown is commonly used.
 You are also free to use vanilla markdown or other flavors of it.
 To be able to see how it will be displayed, you can use any editor of your choice.
 These are some well known editors[Ghostwriter](https://ghostwriter.kde.org/), [MarkText](https://github.com/marktext/marktext), or [Visual Studio Code's](https://code.visualstudio.com/) built in editor.

   - **Github Account**

   You will need a github account to host your website on github pages.
 All you need to do is go to this [link](https://github.com/) and sign up.
+Andrew Etter mentions that using github desktop is helpful as well, so I will add a resource on how to set up your github desktop.

 ## Instructions